- 3 in 4 people would live in a 15-minute city

 Grocery stores were the most important amenity for the ideal 15-minute city, which may be linked to the presence of food deserts previously mentioned.
 Parks were the second most-desired amenity, followed by restaurants, health care facilities, and shopping centers.

-The first choice among housing options was a free-standing home (38%), also known as a stand-alone or detached house.
+The first choice among housing options was a free-standing home (38 percent), also known as a stand-alone or detached house.
 Free-standing homes are often preferred by families with children, as they offer plenty of square footage and yard space.
-Surprisingly, apartments (28%) were the second most-preferred accommodation.
+Surprisingly, apartments (28 percent) were the second most-preferred accommodation.

-As for how would-be residents would prefer to travel between their home and favorite services, 89% said they would prefer to walk, and another 58% said they would travel by bike.
+As for how would-be residents would prefer to travel between their home and favorite services, 89 percent said they would prefer to walk, and another 58 percent said they would travel by bike.
 It may be that 15-minute cities are the most attractive for those wanting to ditch the need for expensive cars.
 Upgrading to the right e-bike could help take residents even farther around town.

 While many support the idea of a 15-minute city, some issues need to be addressed as cities explore the concept.
 In addition to those concerns, several conspiracy theories are associated with this urban planning trend.